The Monkees: Conflict with Kirshner and More of the Monkees

 The Monkees' UK tour in 1967 received a chilly reception; the front pages of several UK and international music papers proclaimed that the group members did not always play their own instruments or sing the backing vocals in the studio.
 They were derisively dubbed the "Pre-Fab Four" and the Sunday Mirror called them a "disgrace to the pop world".
 However, George Harrison praised the Monkees' self-produced musical attempts.
 Peter Tork was later one of the musicians on Harrison's album Wonderwall Music, playing Paul McCartney's five-string banjo.
 Nesmith attended the Beatles' recording session for "A Day in the Life" at Abbey Road Studios.
 At that time, he reportedly asked John Lennon, "Do you think we're a cheap imitation of the Beatles, your movies and your records?"
 Lennon replied, "I think you're the greatest comic talent since the Marx Brothers.
-I've never missed one of your programs".
+I've never missed one of your programs."

 Headquarters and Pisces, Aquarius, Capricorn & Jones Ltd.

-In February 1967, after Kirshner was dismissed as musical supervisor, Nesmith hired Chip Douglas to produce the Monkees' next album, Headquarters.
-This album was the first on which the Monkees primarily played their own instruments, with exceptions for most bass and horn parts.
-Douglas handled music direction, engineered recordings, and played bass on most tracks.
-Headquarters and its follow-up, Pisces, Aquarius, Capricorn & Jones Ltd., provided much of the music for the second season of the Monkees' television series.

 In March 1967, "The Girl I Knew Somewhere", written by Nesmith and performed by Dolenz, Nesmith, Tork, and bassist John London, was released as the B-side to "A Little Bit Me, a Little Bit You".
 The A-side peaked at No. 2 on the charts, while the B-side reached No. 39.

+Following the dismissal of Kirshner, Nesmith hired Chip Douglas to produce the Monkees' next album, Headquarters.
 Released in May 1967, Headquarters contained no U.S. singles but became the Monkees' third consecutive No. 1 album.
 With a country-folk-rock sound, the album reflected a departure from the pop style of their earlier works under Kirshner.
 According to Andrew Sandoval, the album topped the charts on May 24, 1967, but was displaced by the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band the following week, holding the No. 2 spot for 11 weeks during the "Summer of Love".
 The track "Randy Scouse Git", written and sung by Dolenz, was released internationally as "Alternate Title" (owing to the controversial nature of its original title) and became a hit, reaching No. 2 in the UK and Norway.

 Tork's "For Pete's Sake" was used as the closing theme for the Monkees' television show.
 Nesmith contributed songs like "Sunny Girlfriend", incorporating pedal steel guitar, and "You Told Me", with a banjo intro by Tork that parodied the Beatles' "Taxman".
 Other notable tracks included "You Just May Be the One", "Shades of Gray", "Forget that Girl", and "No Time".
 The band wrote six of the album's 12 tracks, along with two experimental pieces, "Band 6" and "Zilch".